sbabic/swupdate/doc/source/swupdate.rst

   It parses sw-description creating a raw description in RAM about the activities that must be performed.
-- Reads the cpio archive and proofs the checksum of each single file sw-update stops if the archive is not complete verified
+- Reads the cpio archive and proofs the checksum of each single file swupdate stops if the archive is not complete verified
 - check for hardware-software compatibility, if any, reading hardware revision from hardware and matching with the table in sw-description.